deekshachugh/msan622/homework1/README.md

 ![IMAGE](hw1-scatter.png)

 In the above plot, I changed the color of the text of the axes to black because the default grey color is very light.
-I also increased the size of the axis and the legend, and made it bold.
+I also increased the size of the axis and the legend, and made the axes title bold.
 The budget is represented in millions to increase the readability of the graph.
 I used color blind friendly colors to depict the genre of the movies.
+I also changed the position and direction of the legend to decrease the amount of extra space taken by the legend.

 ### Plot 2 ###